“A woman is like a teabag, you can’t tell how strong she is until you put her in hot water” said Eleanor Roosevelt and I can’t help but agree.

 Even when I’m like this, please don’t give up on me but be the friend you’ve always been.
 No doubt we’re friends because you’re thoughtful, kind, make me laugh or we have tons in common and despite what you might think, that hasn’t gone away.
 I want to hear your news, sometimes, I want to talk to you about random things, sometimes, and I want you to make me smile, sometimes.
 At other times I’m going to need you to simply listen and agree 100% with me how completely and utterly unfair this is, how we’d make wonderful parents and that life has dealt me a pretty rough hand.

 Please understand that I can’t always be involved with your life and your children.
 I’ll try my best, because I care for you, but I can’t always find the inner strength to do so.
-It’s not that I’m jealous, because I am genuinely pleased for you and wish you joy, but, at the same time I am utterly and completely consumed by a green eyed monster, constantly asking myself how it’s fair that you’ve been able to get, oh so easily, what I so desperately want and would sell my soul for.
+I tell myself I’m not jealous, because I am genuinely pleased for you and wish you joy, but, at the same time I am utterly and completely consumed by a green eyed monster, constantly asking myself how it’s fair that you’ve been able to get, oh so easily, what I so desperately want and would sell my soul for.

 I know it might be hard for you to tell me you’re pregnant, but please don’t keep me out of the loop and treat me like a social pariah.
 I want to know, I need to know, I will find out.
 And I’ll be happy for you.
 It’s a real mixed bag being told a friend is expecting, I love you and care for you, am thrilled for you and relieved you don’t have to go through what I’m going through but, at the same time, it’s like a punch in the stomach; a reminder that I might never get the chance to feel a baby move inside me, to experience motherhood and all that it encompasses.
 And of course raises that age old question I’ve by now asked myself a thousand times: Why me?